Ross-Simons' Security Statement

 Making a Positive ID

-After you've selected items to purchase, you'll be prompted to continue your order by clicking on the "Checkout", located on your "Shopping Cart" page.
+After you've selected items to purchase, you'll be prompted to continue your order by clicking on the "Checkout" button, located on your "Shopping Cart" page.
 At this point, your browser looks for a "site certificate" to confirm that it is communicating with www.ross-simons.com.
 Once a positive ID is made, your order continues.

 Entering "Secure Mode"